About

 mebaby6

-My most recent book is Damnation Island: Poor, Sick, Mad, and Criminal in 19th-Century New York.
+My book before that is Damnation Island: Poor, Sick, Mad, and Criminal in 19th-Century New York.
 In the 19th century, management of New York City’s poor, insane, sick and punishable were thrown together and warehoused on the same narrow, two-mile-long island in the East River.
 My book reads like a horror novel, but it’s all true.

 My previous book about singing came out in July, 2013 (Algonquin Books).
 We scrapped the original title and went with, Imperfect Harmony: Finding Happiness Singing With Others.
 My agent’s reaction, “Ohmygod, Stacy.
 You have a book with ‘happiness’ in the title.”
 We had a good laugh over that one.